radcamp/radcamp.github.io/NYC2018/01_cluster_basics.md

 $ bash Miniconda2-latest-Linux-x86_64.sh -b
 ```

 This will create a new directory where the `conda` program will be located, and also where all of the software that we will eventually install with conda will be stored.
 By default the new directory will be placed in your home directory and will be called `miniconda2`.
 After the install completes we will add this new directory to our `PATH` variable, which is what the terminal uses to recognize where software is located on your system.
-After running the command below our terminal will always find our conda software.
+After running the commands below our terminal will always be able to find our conda software.

 ```bash
 $ echo "PATH=$HOME/miniconda2/bin:$PATH" >> ~/.bashrc